alceballosa/alceballosa.github.io/home.md

     </div>
     <div class="col col-sm-9">
       <p>
-        I am a Colombian computer scientist from the small coast town of Ciénaga, Magdalena.
+        I am a Colombian computer scientist from Ciénaga, Magdalena.
 I am currently a researcher in digital image processing and applied bioinformatics at Universidad Nacional de Colombia.
 My main areas of interest lie in computer vision and in the application of image